tephyr/simpleshelf/docs/no-schema-schema.rst

   - ``search_inprogress``: in queue for active search
   - ``search_performed``: search was completed on this book; details in fields TBD

+  .. note:: ``docstate`` may be superseded by book/activity/action logging.

 Validation for type===book
 ++++++++++++++++++++++++++
 - ``title``:    string|null